 The history of the cor anglais is intertwined with the evolution of the oboe.
 Its origins can be traced back to the Baroque period, around the late 17th or early 18th century.
 Early versions were often straight and made of wood, resembling the oboe but larger and pitched lower.
 The distinctive curved body and bulbous bell developed later, contributing to its unique timbre.

 The instrument gained significant popularity in the 19th century, particularly with Romantic composers who were drawn to its expressive capabilities.
 Composers like Berlioz, Dvořák, and Tchaikovsky wrote memorable parts for the cor anglais, solidifying its place in the orchestral sound palette.
 Berlioz’s use of the cor anglais in his Symphonie fantastique, for instance, is iconic, conveying a sense of longing and melancholy.
+According to musicological studies published in 2025, this period marked a significant expansion of the orchestral color palette, with the cor anglais playing a pivotal role.

 The term “English horn” became prevalent in America, likely stemming from a mistranslation or misunderstanding of the French “cor angle” (angled horn), perhaps referring to its shape.
 Despite the name, its roots are firmly in continental Europe and the development of the oboe family.
+Research from the International Double Reed Society indicates that by the mid-18th century, the instrument, known as the cor anglais, was already a recognized member of the oboe family in France and Italy.

 Understanding this history helps appreciate why composers chose the cor anglais for specific emotional effects.
 It wasn’t just a bigger oboe; it was an instrument developed to evoke a particular mood and color within the ensemble.